ingvarpetrov/udp-capture/readme.md

 ./test.sh 239.0.0.1:1234
 ```

 This will attempt to capture a short sample and report success or failure.
+The script uses Docker and will clean up the test file automatically.

 ## Troubleshooting